Lentern/mods/README.md

 If you see an ❌ next to a version (eg: "1.19.4 ❌"), that means that the mod is not updated for that version (as far as I know).
 If there is a ✔, it is updated.

+I have listed required mods, meaning other mods that a mod will need for the game to start.
+Some of these mods will require Mod Menu to be configured.
+If you still can't gonfigure a mod after installing Mod Menu, install Cloth Config API.

 ## You must install [Quilt](https://quiltmc.org) to run these mods
 Don't know how?
 Watch [my tutorial](https://www.youtube.com/watch?v=6cbYLCkbtYY&t=47s)